INDUSTRY STRUCTURE AND DEVELOPMENTS

 Currency Risk:

 The Companys exposure on foreign currency is primarily through earnings from exports.
-The company also might import some capital goods and raw materials only when prices are favourable.
+The company also import some capital goods and raw materials only when prices are favourable.
 However, this exposure is typically short term.
 The company does selective hedging of imports and exports to hedge its risks associated with exchange rates.
 Any substantial long-term liabilities viz.
-ECBs are fully hedged by the Company.
+ECBs is fully hedged by the Company.

 Interest Rate Risk: